lindhe/dotfiles/README.md

 These are my dotfiles.
 Not meant to be shared, but feel free to take a look if you want to.

-## Subtrees

-I'm trying out `git subtree` to bring in dependencies.
-I know of no way to list them easily, so I'll try to keep a list of them here:

-* `.config/i3blocks/contrib` https://github.com/vivien/i3blocks-contrib

 ## Usage

 ```shell